milIE: Modular & Iterative Multilingual Open Information Extraction: Experiments

 \subsubsection{Hybrid OpenIE}

-\textsc{MiLIE} can easily integrate any rule based system that extracts even a part of the triple.
-To evaluate this we first simulate a system that only extracts the object and use \textsc{MiLIE} to extract other parts of the triple.
-We do this in two ways, (1) we use the ClausIE system for extracting triples for the BenchIE English data and only use the object, discarding the rest of the triple, and (2) we use objects from the BenchIE English test set and use \textsc{MiLIE} to complete rest of the triple.
-The first part evaluates how well \textsc{MiLIE} can complete a triple when combined with a good but error prone object extraction system.
-And the second evaluates how well \textsc{MiLIE} completes a triple when given an accurate extraction.
+\textsc{milIE} can easily integrate any rule based system that extracts even a part of the triple.
+To evaluate this, we first simulate a system that only extracts the object and use \textsc{milIE} to extract other parts of the triple.
+We do this by employing ClausIE for extracting triples for the BenchIE English data and only use the object, discarding the rest of the triple.

-We use the Multi2OIE system as a baseline, where we extract triples using Multi2OIE and eliminate those triples with objects that are either not extracted by ClausIE or the gold objects from BenchIE.
-The reason behind the choice of selecting object extraction from ClausIE or BenchIE gold is the fact that neural systems are not good at extracting objects \cite{Kolluru2020openie6}.
+The reason behind the choice of selecting object extraction from ClausIE is the fact that neural systems are not good at extracting objects \cite{Kolluru2020openie6}.
 This is also seen from additional experiments detailed in Section \ref{sec:analysis}.
-By combining objects extracted from rule based system and other elements extracted from a neural system we wish to investigate whether its possible to obtain the best of both world.

-Table \ref{tab:benchie_hybrid} indeed confirms that combining rule based object extraction with neural \textsc{MiLIE} improves performance.
-Note that we used ClausIE as method to extract objects for studying hybrid systems, this is not an attempt to fuse ClausIE with \textsc{MiLIE}.
+Table \ref{tab:benchie_hybrid} indeed confirms that combining rule based object extraction with \textsc{milIE} improves performance by over 6\% in F1 score.
+This showcases that \textsc{milIE}'s ability to integrate other systems can be a great advantage.